steves-underwater-paradise/distanthorizonsentityrendering/README.md

   A: No.

 - Q: Does this mod work in multiplayer?
-  A: Yes, but it'll only improve performance on the server.
+  A: Yes.

 - Q: Does only the server need this mod or does the client need it too?
-  A: Only the server needs this mod (but it works on the client too if you're going to host LAN or play singleplayer).
+  A: Both the server and the client need this mod.

 ## License

-This project is licensed under LGPLv3, see [LICENSE](https://github.com/Steveplays28/noisium/blob/main/LICENSE).
+This project is licensed under LGPLv3, see [LICENSE](https://github.com/steves-underwater-paradise/distanthorizonsentityrendering/blob/1.20.1/LICENSE).